-It’s good they get smarter every day because they hold the world’s future in their small hands.
-It’s good we have a place in their lives because they need our love and protection.
+It is good they get smarter every day because they hold the world’s future in their small hands.
+It is good we have a place in their lives because they need our love and protection.

 National Children’s Day, recognized the second Sunday in June, is their special date on the calendar and its observance has grown from austere roots into a celebration of every child.

-Surprisingly, their day came about before anyone considered honoring mom and dad.
-In the late 1800s, several large churches called for a day to honor children; by the turn of the century, the idea gained national acceptance.
+Their day came about before anyone considered honoring mom and dad.
+In the late 1800s, several large churches called for a day to honor children and by the turn of the century, the idea gained national acceptance.

 An 1895 article from the New York Times reported that more than 1,000 children had participated in citywide religious ceremonies, baptisms and hymn singing.

 Let us imagine after the morning’s proceedings, the children joyously ran through the parks and enjoyed fine picnics with their families and friends.
 With everyone’s soul intact, it must have been a beautiful afternoon.

 Since then, the day’s focus has shifted to international awareness, outreach programs and advocacy for children’s rights.
 All around the world, there are variations on our Children’s Day.